galacean/galacean.github.io/docs/engine.md

 | [resourceManager](${api}core/Engine#resourceManager) | Resource management. |
 | [sceneManager](${api}core/Engine#sceneManager) | Scene management. _Engine_ is the main controller, _Scene_ is a scene unit, which can facilitate the entity management of large scenes; _Camera_ is mounted as a component under an entity in _Scene_, and it can be selected as a camera in reality.
 Take any entity in the _Scene_, and finally render it to an area on the screen or off-screen rendering. |

+### Frame rate

+By default, the engine adopts the vertical synchronization mode and uses [vSyncCount](${api}core/Engine#vSyncCount)  to control the rendering refresh rate.
+Only in this mode can the rendered frame wait for the vertical synchronization signal of the screen, [vSyncCount](${api}core/Engine#vSyncCount)  represents the expected number of screen synchronization signals between rendered frames.
+The default value is 1, and the value of this attribute must be an integer, For example, if we want to render 30 frames per second on a device with a screen refresh rate of 60 frames, we can set this value to 2.
-If users use Oasis Engine to make high-speed games such as FPS, they may encounter screen tearing, inaccurate collision detection, etc. This is because the refresh rate of _Engine_ cannot keep up with the screen refresh rate.
-The user can turn off the vertical synchronization, that is, set [vSyncCount](${api}core/Engine#vSyncCount) to 0, and then set [targetFrameRate](${api}core/Engine#targetFrameRate) to the desired frame value, such as 120 120 frames, which means refreshing 120 times per second.
+In addition, the user can also turn off vertical synchronization, that is, set [vsynccount] (${api}core/engine\vsynccount) to 0, and then set [targetFrameRate](${api}core/Engine#targetFrameRate) to the desired frame value.
+The rendering in this mode does not consider the vertical synchronization signal, but, for example, 120 indicates 120 frames, that is, it is expected to refresh 120 times per second.

 ```typescript
 // Vertical sync